 All visitors, students, faculty, and staff are required to check-in.

 The museum is operating at reduced capacity with hourly timed entry for the comfort, health and safety of our visitors.
-Advance ticket reservations are required for museum admission (we are unable to accommodate walk-in entry at this time).
+Advance ticket reservations are encouraged for museum admission (walk-in entry may be accommodated based on availability and capacity).

 Reserve Your Tickets Today